 All gardens located on federal property will donate food to local communities.

 The People’s Garden was named in honor of USDA’s founder, President Abraham Lincoln, who described USDA as “The People’s Department.”
-The first People’s Garden at USDA headquarters was started by Agriculture Secretary Tom Vilsack on February 12, 2009 – Lincoln’s 200th birthday.
+Secretary Tom Vilsack started the first People’s Garden on February 12, 2009 – Lincoln’s 200th birthday.

 Did You Know?